epfl-ada/ada-2023-project-datasquad2023/Readme.md

 ## Research questions
 The research questions that we would like to answer fall into 3 main topics as shown below:

-1. General characteristics of successful tech review channels For this topic, we would like to answer the following questions:
+1. General characteristics of successful tech review channels<br>
+     For this topic, we would like to answer the following questions:

        1. Relationship between the length of a video and its success (how did it change over the years)?